Healthy Homes Assessment Ngauranga

 Home Assessments Ngauranga for Rental Properties

-There are numerous concerns to be able to examine during the home review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-Some examples include:
+There are a variety of concerns you should look for when conducting an house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+A few examples are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For professional advice get in touch now and schedule your rental property home evaluation.
+The repercussions of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can have a significant impact for landlords and property managers.
+For specialist advice, call now and schedule your rental properties home evaluation.

 home assessments for rental properties